-Dark elbows & knees: Why you get them & how to reclaim your nice skin
+Dark elbows & knees: Why you get them & how to reclaim and lighten your nice skin

 On a lazy Sunday morning, very few things beat throwing yourself on your tummy on your comfy bed, elbows propping you up while you catch up on that book you’ve been putting off for weeks or the latest episode of “Doctor Who.”
 But doing so, especially if you are a woman of color, might be harming your skin.

 When the skin on your elbows, knees and sometimes even ankles looks dark, it’s because a thick, dead skin has built up, which is then aggravated by friction and any pressure you place on those areas.
 Spend a lot of time sprawled on a carpeted floor watching television?
 Yep, that’ll do it.
 It’s easy to just say you won’t do that anymore, but also try to not lean on your elbows while sitting on a chair at work, typing away.
 And while dark elbows and knees can happen to anyone, regardless of skin color, it’s especially annoying for people with brown skin because the darker your skin tone, the darker your elbows or knees will look.

 So what’s the deal?

 Elbows and knees have folds in them that make it super convenient for them to get dark — and they can get dark as a result of wearing that sweater that you’ve washed so many times that not even a gallon of fabric softener keeps it from cutting into your elbows every time you lean on them.
 Not exfoliating enough and getting too much sun can also contribute to dark elbows and knees, as can having dry skin.
 And of course, leaning on them, pressing them on tables and the arms of a chair, and even flexing them can pile on the buildup of dead skin.